harshvs4/ONLINE-TIFFIN-SERVICE-SYSTEM/README.md

 Online Tiffin Service System is a web based application which allows the administrator to handle all the activities online quickly and safely.
 Using Interactive GUI anyone can quickly learn to use the complete system.
 This system will give power and flexibility to administrator to manage the entire system from a single online portal.
-The platform being created will provides a much more descriptive display of all items that a person can order and a much larger choice of cuisines while also taking in regard the common food options which people might be allergic to.
-The food will be cooked by different families in city who will be authenticated and help the food have a much more homecooked feel.

 This project uses the iterative model for software development.
 We are using this model because the requirements needed for our project are defined clearly and